laurarnichols/defectCrossSections/LSF/README.md

 # Line-shape function (`LSF`)

 The `LSF` program takes in matrix elements, an energy table, the Huang-Rhys factor, and the phonon frequencies and occupation numbers and performs the time-domain integration to get the final transition rate.
+For scattering, you can also iterate over time to transfer energy into the modes.
 Before this code can run, you need to run the `TME` program for the proper-order matrix elements, the `EnergyTabulator` program to get the band bounds and table of energies for the delta function, and the `PhononPP` program that post-processes the phonons to get the Huang-Rhys factors and phonon frequencies and occupations.

 The output files are
   * `transitionRate.isp.ik`/`transitionRate.isp`/`transitionRate.isp.iRt`, where `iRt` is the real-time-integration index
-     * initial band index and transition rate (1/s) (k-point index not present for scattering)
+     * Initial band index and transition rate (1/s) (k-point index not present for scattering)
-     * stored in `transRateOutDir`, which defaults to `'./transitionRates'`
+     * Stored in `transRateOutDir`, which defaults to `'./transitionRates'`
   * `nj.iRt.out`, where `iRt` is the real-time-integration index
-     * new occupations and occupation rates of change for scattering with the `generateNewOccupations` option
+     * New occupations scattering with the `generateNewOccupations` option
+     * If you channel energy into the modes rather than `thermalize` it, this file also has the occupation rates of change and the percent of energy picked up by each mode
      * *Note that the first step is the initial occupations and the rate of change at the first step.*
-     * stored in `njNewOutDir`, which defaults to `'./njNew'`
+     * Stored in `njNewOutDir`, which defaults to `'./njNew'`
+  * `EiRate.iRt.out`
+     * Average rate of energy transfer from each initial state if `writeEiRate`
+     * Stored in `EiRateOutDir`, which defaults to `'./EiRates'`
   * stdout -- timing information and status updates

 ## Inputs